henryhcooperr/FaceRecognition-MultiArchitecture-Pipeline/README.md

 - Models can be resumed from checkpoints
 - Visualizations are automatically generated and saved
 - Comprehensive error handling and logging
 - Live demo supports multiple face tracking and recognition
+- The baseline model now supports variable input sizes for increased flexibility